Asian-Pan-Genome/APGp1/README.md

 # Asian Pan-Genome project phase 1
 <img src="Docs/APG_logo.png" alt="APG Project Logo" style="zoom:1%;" />

-Welcome to the repository for APG Phase 1 (APGp1).
+Welcome to the repository for APG phase 1 (APGp1).

-In this phase, we have generated 320 de novo near-T2T assemblies from 160 East Asian (EAS) individuals.
-Detailed sequencing information for each individual is available in [`APGp1_metadata.csv`](APGp1_metadata.csv).
+In phase 1, we generated 320 *de novo* near-T2T assemblies from 160 East Asian (EAS) individuals.
+Detailed meta-information for each individual with all private identifiers removed, can be found in [`APGp1_metadata.csv`](APGp1_metadata.csv).

 ## Table of Contents